naenumtou/dataScienceLab/faceMaskTiny/README.md

   <img src="https://www.surveillance-video.com/media/catalog/product/cache/c01a9be670ea9db53792e63d854bd9d2/image/1304310da6/samsung-op-a2fmd-01-face-mask-detection-application-op-a2fmd-01.jpg" alt="Face mask detection model with YOLOV4-Tiny"/>
 </p>

-This repository contained face mask detection model.
-The overall process is to use transfer learning to build the object detection model to detect the face mask.
-Then, it will be appiled on the video by using `faceNet` to help for face detection prior appiled face mask trained model.
+This repository contained face mask detection model by using YOLOV4-Tiny from Darknet.
+The model building process is required less code and it can be done by configuration.
+Below is the details and materials needed for develop face mask detection model by using GPU Training of Google Colab.

 ## Model materials
 * `yolov4-tiny-custom.cfg`: